What is Unlawful Discharge of Firearms?

 What Qualifies as “Criminal Negligence”?

-The unlawful discharge of a firearm requires the prosecutor to prove the crime was committed with “criminal negligence.”
+The unlawful discharge of a firearm in Arizona requires the prosecutor to prove the crime was committed with “criminal negligence.”
 Negligence is a type of criminal intent.
 Other types of intent are when a crime is committed “intentionally,” “knowingly,” or “recklessly.”
 Criminal negligence is a lesser standard than any of these other types of intent.
 This means that you do not need to intend to discharge the firearm to be guilty of unlawful discharge.
 It could have been a mistake.

 So what exactly does criminal negligence mean?
 The law says that an act occurs with criminal negligence when